pingcap/tidb-lightning/docs/en_US/06-FAQ.md

 How to stop `tikv-importer`?
 ----------------------------

-If deployed using TiDB-Ansible, run `scripts/stop_importer.sh` under the deployed folder.
+If it is deployed using TiDB-Ansible, run `scripts/stop_importer.sh` under the deployed folder.

 Otherwise, obtain the process ID with `ps aux | grep tikv-importer`, then run `kill «pid»`.

 How to stop `tidb-lightning`?
 -----------------------------

-If deployed using TiDB-Ansible, run `scripts/stop_lightning.sh` under the deployed folder.
+If it is deployed using TiDB-Ansible, run `scripts/stop_lightning.sh` under the deployed folder.

 If `tidb-lightning` is running in foreground, simply press <kbd>Ctrl</kbd>+<kbd>C</kbd> to stop it.